runpod/docs/docs/serverless/workers/vllm/overview.md

 ## Getting started

-At a high level, you can set up the vLLM Worker by:
+At a high level, you can Set up the vLLM Worker by:

 - Selecting your deployment options
 - Configure any necessary environment variables